wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 independently by people having the necessary knowledge and hardware.
 They can be updated as frequently as necessary, independently of package managers.
 The decision to use a particular provider falls entirely on the maintainer of package needing it.

+### Resolving variants to separate packages

+An alternative proposal was to publish the variants of the package as separate projects on the index, along with the main package serving as a "resolver" directing to other variants via its metadata.
+For example, a `torch` package could indicate the conditions for using `torch-cpu`, `torch-cu129`, etc. subpackages.

+Such an approach could possibly feature better backwards compatibility with existing tools.
+The changes would be limited to installers, and even with pre-variant installers the users could explicitly request installing a specific variant.
+However, it poses problems at multiple levels.

+The necessity of creating a new project for every variant will lead to the proliferation of old projects, such as `torch-cu123`.
+While the use of resolver package will ensure that only the modern variants are used, users manually installing packages and cross-package dependencies may accidentally be pinning to old variant projects, or even fall victim to name squatting.
+For comparison, the variant wheel proposal scopes variants to each project version, and ensures that only the project maintainers can upload them.

+Furthermore, it requires significant changes to the dependency resolver and package metadata formats.
+In particular, the dependency resolver would need to query all "resolver" packages before performing resolution.
+It is unclear how to account for such variants while performing universal solution.
+The one-to-one mapping between dependencies and installed packages would be lost, as a `torch` dependency could effectively be satisfied by `torch-cu129`.